My IBM Log in Subscribe

 A user typically pays the total cost of the physical server and is billed in whatever increments the provider offers dedicated servers, typically hourly or monthly.

-Virtual machines vs bare metal servers
+Virtual machines vs. bare metal servers

 Bare metal servers are all about raw hardware, power and isolation.
 They’re single-tenant, physical servers completely void of hypervisor cycles (virtualization software) and entirely dedicated to a single customer—you.

-Enterprise resource programs (ERP), customer relationship management (CRM), supply chain management (SCM), e-commerce and financial services applications are just a few workloads ideal for bare metal servers.
+Enterprise resource programs (ERP), customer relationship management (CRM), supply chain management (SCM), ecommerce and financial services applications are just a few workloads ideal for bare metal servers.

-Virtual machines vs containers
+Virtual machines vs. containers

-Containers and Kubernetes, the open source container orchestration platform that manages them, have become the de facto units of modern cloud-native and microservices architectures.
-While containers are most commonly associated with stateless services, organizations can also use them for stateful services.
 Containers are standard in hybrid cloud scenarios because they can run consistently across public cloud, private cloud and traditional, on-premises settings.
-Today, an organization might run the application on its private cloud, but tomorrow, it might need to deploy it on a public cloud from a different provider.
-Containerizing applications provides teams the flexibility they need to handle the many software environments of modern IT.
+Today, an organization might run the application on its private cloud; but tomorrow, it might need to deploy it on a public cloud from a different provider.
+Containerizing applications provides teams the flexibility that they need to handle the many software environments of modern IT.

-A company may choose a container to run an application and have a virtual machine provide the underlying infrastructure.
+It’s important to note that businesses can coexist with containers and virtual machines.
+For instance, it is commonplace to run containers in VMs since many enterprises have VM-based infrastructure.
+A company can choose a container to run an application and have a virtual machine provide the underlying infrastructure.
 This method combines the portability and speed of containers with the security of virtual machines.
-In another scenario, a financial institution may use VMs for its database systems, ensuring tighter security with resource isolation and use containers for front-end applications like customer-facing mobile apps.
+In another scenario, a financial institution can use VMs for its database systems, helping ensure tighter security with resource isolation and containers for front-end applications such as customer-facing mobile apps.

 The blog post “Containers versus VMs: What’s the difference?” explains more.

-Choosing a virtual machine provider
+10 things to consider when choosing a virtual machine provider

 3. Software integration: Will your virtual machine environment play well with others?
-Operating systems, third-party software, open source technology and applications help you deliver more solutions across your business.
+Operating systems, third-party software, open-source technology and applications help you deliver more solutions across your business.
 You’ll want a virtual machine provider with support and strong partnerships with the industry’s most-used software suppliers.

-5. Location: The closer the data is to your users, the fewer hassles you’ll encounter with latency, security and timely service delivery.
+5. Location: The closer the data is to your users, the fewer hassles you’ll encounter with latency, security and real-time service delivery.
 An excellent global network of scattered data centers and POP locations is central to having data where and when you need it most.

 8. Varied CPU configurations: The more configurations, the more options you’ll have.
 Not every virtual machine configuration fits every workload during every season of usage.
-Be sure to look for a virtual machine provider that delivers varied configuration packages for single and multi-tenant requirements.
+Be sure to look for a virtual machine provider that delivers varied configuration packages for single and multitenant requirements.

 9. Security layers: Your business data is currency in the highest form, especially when dealing with sensitive client information.
-Be sure to ask the provider about private network lines, federal data center options, built-in encryption features and meeting regulatory compliance standards, which are all essential to protecting your most valuable asset.
+Be sure to ask the provider about private network lines, federal data center options, built-in encryption features and meeting regulatory compliance standards, all essential to protecting your most valuable asset.

 10. Seamless migration support: As your IT priorities evolve, your virtual machine provider should be able to help you seamlessly transition between on-premises and off-premises.
 Look for complete data ingest, over-the-network and application-led migration options.

-Related solutions Cloud Consulting Services
+Related solutions

 IBM Cloud Virtual Server for VPC